 The vorticity fields in two- and three-dimensional space are scalar and vector quantities, respectively.
 Because the acceleration derives from a gravitational potential, local vorticity on each individual fold of the phase-space sheet cancels.
 Only the nonlinear superposition of folds in the first term of equations (\ref{eq: vorticity 2D}) and (\ref{eq: vorticity 3D}) induces non-zero vorticity, while the second term should not contribute.
-Using LPT in the fastest growing mode approximation however generates spurious vorticity in Eulerian space due to the finite truncation of the perturbation order \citep[see e.g.,][]{1993MNRAS.264..375B,1994MNRAS.267..811B}.
+Using LPT however generates spurious vorticity in Eulerian space due to the truncation at finite perturbation order (see, e.g., \citealt{1993MNRAS.264..375B,1994MNRAS.267..811B} and also \citealt{2019PhRvD..99h3524U} for a recent numerical investigation).
 This spurious vorticity is mainly coming from the second term in Eqs.~(\ref{eq: vorticity 2D}) and (\ref{eq: vorticity 3D}), and can be especially noticeable in the single-stream region.
 We neglected it in our predictions by simply forcing this term to zero.

 Before studying the structure of the system beyond collapse, we take the time to analytically investigate the properties of the ballistic solution for the sine waves case in the first- and second-order LPT, in order to understand better the measurements performed in the next paragraphs.
 In particular, it is important to know how the solution behaves in the multi-stream region, of which the boundaries are given by the caustics, where $J(\bm{q}) = 0$.